TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - The Operating System (OS) is the most important program that runs on a computer.
 The OS manages and controls a computer activities
 - Java is a powerful and versatile programming language for developing software running on mobile devices, desktop computers, and servers
 - Java Syntax is defined in the java language specification, and the Java library is defined inthe Java application program interface (API).
 The JDK is the software for compiling and running java programs.
 An IDE in integrated development environment for rapidly developing programs.
+- A Java Program is executed from thr ```main``` method in the class
+## Chapter 10
+- The focus of this chapter is on class design and to explore the differences between procedural programming and object-oriented programming

 # Chapter I - Intro to Computers, Programs & Java
 ## I.I - Intro